skgyu/CMOS-GAN/README.md

     ```
     bash script/S2P_CUFS_CUFSF/S2P_CUFS_CUFSF.sh
     ```
+    You can modify the random seed in the yaml files in the 'script\S2P_CUFS_CUFSF' folder.

   - If you do not want to use the 10,000 background images when performing face recognition, you can run the following script to start training and testing.